goalsgame/ueimporter/ueimporter.md

 * `R*` - File was renamed or moved.
   The number is a percentage of how certain Git is that the file was in fact moved, and not a delete followed by an add.
-  There is some grey area in moves when it comes to Git, sometimes a file is moved, but then modified to fit in its new location.
-For example, a moved `C++` file may need to have paths to includes tweaked to compile.
-Git uses some fuzzy heuristict to discern moves from adds+deletes, I don't know the details, but most of the time it seems to be correct.
-I've only came across one case where it guess was plain wrong.
+  There is some grey area when it comes to moves in Git, sometimes a file is moved, but then modified to fit in its new location.
+For example, a moved `C++` file may need to have include paths tweaked to compile.
+Git uses some fuzzy heuristict to discern moves from adds+deletes, I don't know the details, but most of the time it seems make good guesses.
+When it fails it isn't such a big deal;
+  the file in the old location was deleted, and the content of the new location will be correct.

-Now it's just a matter of replicating these changes in `vendor-unreal-engine`.
+Now, it's just a matter of replicating these changes in `vendor-unreal-engine`.

 Modified files is simple, just check out in Plastic and copy the file from the new release.